Parents: Internet Safety FAQs Answered

 What is the Proper age to Allow my Child use Facebook?

+Under the new E.U General Data Protection Regulation (GDPR), Ireland has now set the Digital Age of Consent to 16 years old.
+This means young people under the age of 16 in Ireland are not allowed to access this platform.
 Most social networking websites like Facebook do not allow users who are under the age of 13.
 However, in reality, many young people use these websites because the big companies have no way of verifying ages.
 It is up to you as a parent.
 If you think your child is ready, it is a good idea to supervise their access and agree rules about social networking use.

 What is a Suitable Age to let my Child Have a Mobile Phone?